mastodon/documentation/Maintaining-Mastodon/Backups-Guide.md

 ### wal-e

-[wal-e](https://github.com/wal-e/wal-e) is a program that is, "designed to perform continuous archiving of PostgreSQL WAL files and base backups."
+[wal-e](https://github.com/wal-e/wal-e) is a program that is, “designed to perform continuous archiving of PostgreSQL WAL files and base backups.”

-wal-e allows you to store the backups on services such as [AWS S3](https://aws.amazon.com/s3/) or it's work-alikes.
+wal-e allows you to store the backups on services such as [AWS S3](https://aws.amazon.com/s3/) or it’s work-alikes.

 The documentation provided by wal-e is excellent, so it is recommended to read [it](https://github.com/wal-e/wal-e/blob/master/README.rst) for help with